Nexfinity/CakeyBot-Wiki/feature/economy.md

 # Boosts
 > Economy boosts are WIP and will be coming soon.
 {.is-warning}

+## Notes Regarding Functionality:
+* Multiple boosts can be stacked/applied at once.
+* Multipliers will only be applied to users who have active boosts (in regards to multi-player games).
+* Commands that directly modify money such as `/pay`, `/donate` and `/ecoadmin manage-money` will **NOT** have boosts applied at all.
+* When games take money from one player and give it to another, only the amount given to the winner will have boosts applied.
+The money _taken_ will **NOT** have a multiplier.
+  * For example, assume player A has a 2x boost.
+If player A robs player B successfully, and the resulting amount is `$100`, then player A will receive `$200` (due to the boost), however, player B will only lose `$100` their loss will **NOT** be multiplied/boosted.
+  * When this occurs, the success message will display/show the boosted amount, however, it will still only take the non-boosted amount from the loser.

 > **Fun Fact:** Multiple boosts will automatically stack, allowing users to purchase multiple boosts and gain even more money!
 {.is-success}